 Friends of the Daniels Center assembled to raise funds for the center and learn how it assists both the 1,000-member-plus population of student veterans and their families on campus and the veterans, service members and their families from all over the world when they contact the center’s Keathley University Center offices.

 The event was highlighted by the award presentations, Thomas’ storytelling and a special live, silent auction.
 Hazel Daniels and Charlie Daniels Jr. and David Corlew, Charlie Daniels’ longtime manager, attended the function.

-Jimmy Hiller, owner of the title sponsor, was awarded the inaugural Veteran Employer Award from Hilary Miller, Daniels Center director who also presented the inaugural Veteran Leadership Award to Doug Kreulen, retired U.S. Air Force colonel who was at the Pentagon on 9/11.
+Jimmy Hiller, owner of Hiller Plumbing, Heating, Cooling & Electrical, received the inaugural Veteran Employer Award from Dr. Hilary Miller, Daniels Center director.
+Miller also presented the inaugural Veteran Leadership Award to Doug Kreulen, a retired U.S. Air Force colonel who was at the Pentagon on 9/11.

-“It is an honor and a privilege to partner with the Daniels Center to provide support and encouragement to these deserving men and women as they strive for success in the civilian sector.
-This is the least we can do for those who have sacrificed so much on our behalf.”
+“It is an honor and a privilege to partner with the Daniels Center to provide support and encouragement to these deserving men and women as they strive for success in the civilian sector,” Hunte said.
+“This is the least we can do for those who have sacrificed so much on our behalf.”

 Hiller said his company has “been working hard to try and help the veterans.”

 “The veterans really help us more than we help them.
 We just give them the opportunity,” Hiller said.

 “It’s really an honor to be recognized for the good we’re doing, but, selfishly, we kind of do it for ourselves because they’re such great people, such great Americans,” he added.
 “We opened our door and said, ‘We’ve got an opportunity to transition them from the military to civilian life, and they’ve been great employees for us.’”